 How to Make San Franciscan Style Cioppino-

-Since we weren’t going to have time for a family celebration this month, my niece decided she wanted to make her new favorite dish Choppino for her fathers birthday.
-My niece Bella is of the “texting generation” and can easily send 2 or more texts before I can answer one…sigh.
-So after multiple texts and frustration on my part I finally suggested that she come over for dinner and I would teach her how to make Real San Franciscan Cioppino, just as I had learned so many years ago.
+One of my nieces, Bella is all about great food and learning how to cook.
+She wanted to make a special dinner for her father and since they both love seafood this seemed like the perfect choice..
+My niece, Bella is part of the “texting generation” and can easily send 2 or more texts before I can answer one…sigh.
+So after multiple texts and frustration on my part, I finally suggested that she come over for dinner and I would teach her how to make Real San Franciscan Cioppino, just as I had learned so many years ago.

-Over the years I’ve worked and dined at restaurants that had Cioppino on their menu, but it was rarely the real thing, being more of a Fugazy style representation of the dish.
-The big difference in the local Italian style Choppino and a San Franciscan Style Cioppino is in how the sauce is made.
-The origin of this dish is said to come from Ligurian region (Genoa) of Italy, and that the Italian American fisherman from the North Beach area of San Francisco came up with this dish utilizing the catch of the day with a variety of fresh seafood that was on hand.
+Over the years I’ve worked and dined at restaurants that had Cioppino on their menu, but it was rarely the real thing, being more of a Fugazi-style representation of the dish.
+The big difference in the local Italian style Cioppino and a San Franciscan Style Cioppino is how the sauce is made.
+The origin of this dish is said to come from Ligurian region (Genoa) of Italy, and that the Italian-American fisherman from the North Beach area of San Francisco came up with this dish utilizing the catch of the day with a variety of fresh seafood that was on hand.
 You’ll find versions that contain less seafood and others that contain squid, but the main ingredients of this dish are the shellfish anything else that finds its way into the pot is a bonus!

 - 4 tablespoons extra virgin olive oil